-For a period of at least seven (7) years following the conclusion of the Resolution Process, the School will maintain records of:
+The School will maintain for a period of at least seven years following the conclusion of the Grievance Process, records of:

-- 1. Each discrimination, harassment, and retaliation resolution process, including any Final Determination regarding responsibility or appeal, and any audio or audiovisual recording or transcript required under federal regulation - 2.
-Any disciplinary sanctions imposed on the Respondent - 3.
-Any supportive measures provided to the Parties and any remedies provided to the Complainant or the community designed to restore or preserve equal access to the School's education program or activity - 4.
+1. Each sexual harassment investigation including any determination regarding responsibility and any audio or audiovisual recording or transcript required under federal regulation

+- 2. Any disciplinary sanctions imposed on the Respondent - 3.
+Any remedies provided to the Complainant designed to restore or preserve equal access to the School's education program or activity - 4.
 Any appeal and the result therefrom - 5.
-Any Informal Resolution and the result therefrom - 6.
-All materials used to provide training to individuals involved in the Title IX Process and Procedures, including: Title IX Coordinator and designees, Investigators, Decision-makers, Appeal Decision-makers, Informal Resolution Facilitator, and any person who is responsible for implementing the School's Resolution Process, or who has the authority to modify or terminate supportive measures.
-The School will make these training materials available for review upon request. - 7.
-All materials used to train all employees consistent with the requirements in the Title IX Regulations.
+Any Informal Resolution and the result therefrom - All materials used to train Title IX Coordinators, Investigators, Decision-Makers, and any person who facilitates an Informal Grievance Process.
+The School will make these training materials publicly available on the School's website. - 7.
+Any actions, including any supportive measures, taken in response to a report or Formal Complaint of sexual harassment, including: - a.
+The basis for all conclusions that the response was not deliberately indifferent - b.
+Any measures designed to restore or preserve equal access to the School's education program or activity - c.
+If no supportive measures were provided to the Complainant, document the reasons why such a response was not clearly unreasonable in light of the known circumstances

-School will also maintain any and all records in accordance with state and federal laws.
+The School will also maintain any and all records in accordance with state and federal laws.